 You can use voice commands to launch games and other apps, and if you love listening to music, there's a built-in music visualizer — thanks to MilkDrop — that will melt your brain.
 Put on some Pink Floyd or Beatles and see what they were seeing when they wrote their music.

 Make your screen as big or as small as you want, and curve it to an angle that's suitable for your vision.
 Text remains legible no matter how you orient your screen and if you have a multi-monitor setup, you'll be able to see each monitor within Virtual Desktop.

-For watching standard movies there's a home theater environment that gives you a theater experience without sticky floors and people talking around you.
-Use any video player you want — the screen snaps up to where it's supposed to be.
+Use any video player you want to watch movies — the screen snaps up to where it's supposed to be.
 Watch 3D videos (side-by-side format) inside Virtual Desktop as though you have a 3D TV, and, of course, play all of your games on an enormous screen.
 Diablo 3 and Rocket League look fantastic; going back to a regular display will be tough.

 Do you plan on moving your desktop to virtual reality?
 Have you already moved on from the 2D plane?
-Which app are you using?
-Let us know in the comments section below!
+Which platform or app are you using?
+Let us know!

 Updated January 15, 2018: We've refreshed this article to ensure you're still getting the best ways to use your desktop in VR.